When did doctors start prescribing Suboxone for opioid addiction?

 Congress approved the Drug Addiction Treatment Act in 2000.
 Suboxone treatment was approved in 2002 for the purpose of saving the lives of people who have fallen into the nightmare of opioid addiction.

 The hallmark psychological symptom of quitting drugs is cravings.
-Cravings are intrusive thoughts, feelings and plans that enter your mind unexpectedly throughout the day.
-Cravings are a feeling that you need to take more drugs to survive.
-Something may trigger a craving and it can persist for a while.
+Cravings are intrusive thoughts, feelings, and plans that enter your mind unexpectedly throughout the day.
+Cravings are the feeling that you need to take more drugs to survive.
+Something may trigger craving and it can persist for a while.
 You may find yourself obsessing on it.
 You feel that unless you give in and take more drugs, you will not be able to get rid of the craving.
 Drug cravings occur with many drugs of abuse, yet they are particularly difficult to handle when it comes to quitting opioids.
 Other psychological withdrawal symptoms include insomnia, anxiety, depression, and a lack of motivation.

 If you are finding it impossible to quit taking opioids such as heroin or pain medication and you can see that your drug use is destroying your life, you can call Dr. Leeds and make an appointment to discuss Suboxone treatment and how it can help to prevent withdrawal sickness and cravings.
 It can help you get back to normal life without the need to keep chasing drugs every day, all day.
 Call Dr. Leeds in Fort Lauderdale and Broward County today.